CardinalNow/AndroidAutowire/README.md

 Reflection code is known to be a bit inefficient on Android.
 However, because this library is only looking at a small subset of the Activity fields, only the declared fields in each class extending from your base activity, performance is virtually the same as using ```findViewById()```, even on some sizable activities with plenty of class variables.

 The more you use the library, the more you want to keep an eye out for performance hits.
-However, I have been using all of the features, from Bundle saving to Fragments, and I have not noticed any type of performance decrease.
+Most of this reflection code is going to be done on the main thread, and that is always a risk.
+However, I have been using all of the features, from loading Serializable objects from the Bundle to finding views inside of Fragments, and I have not noticed any type of performance decrease.
+In fact, even some very complex Activities have made full use of this reflection code without any issue.
+My biggest concern would be older devices that I have not tested on, devices that may be slow to begin with.

 ## Author / License